Here are some interesting Nepal facts which were chosen and researched by kids especially for kids.

 The Nepali are known as very welcoming people who are friendly and open towards visitors.

 Religion plays an important part in the life of most Nepalis.
-The vast majority of the Nepalis are Hindus (80%) or Buddhists (over 15%).
+The vast majority of the Nepali people are Hindus (80%) or Buddhists (over 15%).
 Nepal is the only country in the world where Hinduism was the official religion (until 2006).

 Nepali ethnic people living in the Kathmandu valley are called Newars.
 Originally farmers and traders, they celebrate unique traditional and festivals.

-New Year's Day is celebrated in Nepal according to the Nepalese Calendar in April.
-The Nepalese Calendar is called Bikram Sambat and New Year's Day 'Nava Varsha' is an official holiday.
+New Year's Day is celebrated in Nepal according to the Nepali Calendar in April.
+The Nepali calendar is called Bikram Sambat and New Year's Day 'Nava Varsha' is an official holiday.

-In 2020, Nepalese New Year's Day is celebrated on 13 April.
-Then the Nepalese will ring in the new year 2077!
-The Nepalese calendar is 56.7 years ahead of our Gregorian calendar.
+In 2023, the Nepali New Year's Day was celebrated on 14 April.
+The Nepali count differently and this is the Nepali year of 2079!
+The Nepali calendar is 56.7 years ahead of our Gregorian calendar.

 The official language Nepali is spoken by about half the population, while is Maithili is spoken by many and learned as the second language.
+Nepali is spoken as mother language by almost half of all Nepali people.
 English is taught and spoken by many people as a foreign language.

-The different ethnic groups also have their own languages, among them Maithili, Bhojpuri and Tharu are the most spoken mother tongues.
+The different ethnic groups also have their own languages, among them are Maithili, Bhojpuri and Tharu which are the other most spoken mother tongues.
+There are at least 120 languages spoken in Nepal as mother tongue!

 Nepali food uses similar spices as the Indian cuisine such as cumin and coriander but is less spicy than Indian food. and some ingredients that are also used in Chinese cuisine such as bamboo shoots.